AnthonyRodriguez726/JeevesBot/README.md

-Jeeves Bot.
+Jeeves Bot. \n
-An all in one discord bot.
+An all in one discord bot. \n
-Current Version: 0.5
+Current Version: 0.5 \n